Effective interest rate inputs

 6. Use Yield Audit for the main numbers, Offer Check for compounding-basis comparisons, Decision Notes for warnings and next checks, and Quote-to-Yield Map for the rate ladder.

-7. If Decision Notes shows a normalized input warning, review the field named in the warning before relying on the output.
+7. If Decision Notes shows a normalized input warning, review the named field before relying on the output.
 Very high rates, custom periods, inflation assumptions, and holding horizons are bounded before calculation.

 Interpreting Results:

 Effective annual rate (EAR) is the anchor result.
-It shows the one-year yield after compounding, so it is the number to compare when two fixed quotes use different crediting schedules.
+It shows the one-year yield after the selected compounding basis is applied, so it is the number to compare when two fixed quotes use different crediting schedules.

 Effective interest rate output interpretation